stop-dev/Libft/README.md

 | putstr_fd | Outputs the string to the given file descriptor  |
 | putendl_fd | Outputs the string to the given file descriptor, followed by a new line. |
 | putnbr_fd | Outputs the integer to the given file descriptor. |
-3. Additional function for working with lists.
+3. Additional function for working with lists. (bonus part)

 | Function's name | Description|
 |:---:|---|